aleiva3476/SimpleRijndael/README.md

 # SimpleRijndael
- Simple implementation of the Rijndael algorithm
+ Simple usage of the Rijndael algorithm in .NET

 Example of usage: